 |New York Central||2050-2059||10||1967|

-As such it produced very few innovative designs outside of early test models and the first three Road Switcher (RS) series designs (the RS1, RS2, and RS3).
-This is somewhat ironic considering the company was one of the first to begin experimenting with diesel locomotives and laid the groundwork for the appearance of road switchers when it released the RS1.
+As such it produced very few innovative designs outside of early test models and the first three Road Switcher (RS) series (the RS1, RS2, and RS3).
 Today, five Alco C430s are known to survive, the best known of which is Green Bay & Western's #315 preserved at the National Railroad Museum in Green Bay, Wisconsin.
-If you would like technical information on the model please click here.
+Four others are either in service or to be rebuilt on short line Western New York & Pennsylvania; #430 (former NYC #2050), #431 (former NYC #2053), #432 (ex-NYC #2054), and #433 (ex-NYC #2056).
 Finally, for more information about the C430 please refer to the chart above.